plarotta/plarotta.github.io/_projects/tsp.md

 The **Traveling Salesperson Problem (TSP)** is a classic optimization puzzle where the goal is to find the **most efficient route** that visits a set of cities exactly once and returns to the starting point.
 TSP is notoriously challenging because the **number of possible routes grows exponentially** with the number of cities.
 Solving the TSP efficiently is essential in various fields, such as logistics, transportation planning, and circuit design, making it a **fundamental problem** in computer science and optimization.

-Genetic algorithms are a class of optimization algorithms inspired by the principles of natural selection and genetics.
+Genetic algorithms (GA) are a class of optimization algorithms inspired by the principles of **natural selection and genetics**.
 These algorithms draw inspiration from the process of evolution observed in biology to solve complex problems and search for optimal solutions.
-In TSP, genetic algorithms are good candidates for approximating the shortest path due to their ability to handle highly complex solution manifolds such as this one.
+In TSP, genetic algorithms are good candidates for approximating the shortest path due to their ability to **handle highly complex solution manifolds** such as this one.

 ## My contributions
 - Complete implementation of the genetic algorithm as well as its operators in object-oriented Python